Belatacept (By injection)

 - Infection, including a serious infection called polyoma virus-associated nephropathy (PVAN)

-- Certain types of cancer, especially skin cancer
+- Certain types of cancer, including skin cancer

 - This medicine may make your skin more sensitive to sunlight.
-Use sunscreen with a sun protection factor (SPF) of at least 15 when you are outdoors.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.
+Also use sunscreen with a sun protection factor (SPF) of at least 15 when you are outdoors.
 Wear protective clothing and hats.
-Do not use a sunlamp or tanning bed.

-- Avoid being near people who are sick or have infections while you are using this medicine.
+- Avoid people who are sick or have infections.
 Wash your hands often.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: